Graziano Pellè: Style of play

 Described as a traditional "target-man" with an eye for goal, Pellè is a large, strong and hard-working striker who excels in the air due to his height and physical attributes.
 As a centre-forward, he is known for his powerful and accurate finishing ability with his head and feet, as well as his accurate volleys and penalty-kick taking; he is also capable of using his strength and solid first touch to hold up the ball with his back to goal, and either link-up with other players or create chances for teammates.
 Labelled as a "late bloomer" by sportswriter James Horncastle, Pellè's playing style and characteristics have led him to be compared to compatriot Luca Toni in the Italian media.
 Pellè has also drawn praise in the media for his work-rate off the ball, and has been described as a mobile forward, who chases down and presses his opponents.

 Personal life

 In the summer of 2022, he married Hungarian fashion model Viktória Varga, his partner for several years.
-On 3 December 2024, the couple separated after two years of marriage and ten years of engagement.
+On 3 December 2024, the couple separated after two years of marriage and a 12-year relationship.